deimonn/void-guides/5-gpu-passthrough/gpu-passthrough-in-void-linux.md

     Replace `<MOUSE>` and `<KEYBOARD>` with the corresponding names as found in `/dev/input/by-id`.

 11. Lastly, we'll set up audio forwarding.
-I am assuming you are using PipeWire, as per the [Installation Guide](../1-installation/guide.md).
+I am assuming you are using PipeWire, as per [Installing an audio and media server](../1-installation/30-setting-up-audio.md).

     In the overview XML, look for: